Consensus Is Not Unanimity:

 Irving Janis, Groupthink, Houghton-Mifflin, Boston, 1982.

 * See for example, Allen Smith, “The Hidden Dynamics of Consensus: Drawing Members in or Shutting Them Out?”
 The Nonviolent Activist, War Resisters League, New York, January-February 1990.
-I originally wrote this paper as a response to Smith’s article.
+This paper was originally a response to Smith’s article.